Adeshile2/FE-3796/README.md

-This task will allow merchants to update status to "Failed
+This task will allow merchants to update status to "Failed"